stronnag/msp_set_rx/README.md

 * Arms using the customary stick command
 * Maintains min-throttle for two minutes
 * Disarms (stick command)

+The vehicle must be in a state that will allow arming: [iNav wiki article](https://github.com/iNavFlight/inav/wiki/%22Something%22-is-disabled----Reasons).

 Summary of output (`##` indicates a comment, repeated lines removed).